The Baha'i Faith is a world-wide community representing every race,

 As the City of Red Deer expanded

-westward, the junction was moved a few miles south to Tuttle
+CPR junction with the ACR was moved from Forth to a few miles

-siding and junction, north of McKenzie Road.
-The line was
+siding, north of McKenzie Road.
+The ACR line was

 abandoned and the rails were torn up in 1983.
 Much of the right